Kurami32/cups-docker/README.md

 # CUPS in docker for Epson Printers

-For use this image you can clone the repo or just recreate the same files.
-You will only need `entrypoint.sh`, `Dockerfile` and `docker-compose.yaml` as well.
+For use the custom docker image you can clone the repo or just recreate the same files.
+You will need `entrypoint.sh`, `Dockerfile` and `docker-compose.yaml` as well.

-## Steps to use this image
+## Steps to use

 1. Clone the repo (or recreate the mentioned files)
 2. Once you have all the required files, do: